North American Rockwell OV-10 Bronco: Germany

 The OV-10B variant was produced for Germany to use as target tug.
 Eighteen aircraft were delivered in the late 1960s and they were equipped with target towing equipment inside the fuselage.
 A transparent plastic dome replaced the rear cargo door and a rear seat was installed in the cargo bay to look backwards out of the dome.
-After a long career the Bronco was replaced by the Pilatus PC-9 in 1990 and all aircraft were retired and sent to various museums, technical schools and used as ABDR (Aircraft Battle Damage Repair).
+After a long career the Bronco was replaced by the Pilatus PC-9 in 1990 and all aircraft were retired and sent to various museums, technical schools, and used in aircraft battle damage repair.

 Indonesia

-The Indonesian Air Force purchased 12 OV-10F aircraft and operated them in COIN operations similar to the U.S. Navy's Vietnam missions with their Broncos, but retrofitted .50 in (12.7 mm) Browning heavy machine guns in place of the .308 in (7.62 mm) machine guns.
-These aircraft were based in Lanud Abdulrachman Saleh Air Force Base in Malang, East Java and were vital in the invasion of East Timor and ensuing COIN operations.
-In 1977, they were also used during the aerial bombardments of Amungme villages near Freeport-McMoRan area of operations, West Papua, in response to OPM attacks on the mining company facilities, and of Dani villages in Baliem Valley, also in West Papua, in response to rebellion against enforced participation in the Indonesian general election.
-Due to the lack of U.S. bombs, the Indonesian Air Force modified the bomb racks to carry Russian bombs.
-The Indonesian Air Force plans to replace their OV-10Fs with EMBRAER Super Tucanos following a fatal accident on 23 July 2013.
-The Indonesian Air Force retired the OV-10F from service in 2007.
+The Indonesian Air Force purchased 16 OV-10F aircraft in 1976.
+The aircraft were ferried across the Pacific Ocean from Wright-Patterson AFB to the Halim Perdanakusuma Airport via Alaska, Aleutians, Midway, Wake Island, Guam, and Clark Field.
+They were operated in COIN operations similar to the U.S. Navy's Vietnam missions with their Broncos, but retrofitted .50 cal (12.7 mm) Browning heavy machine guns in place of the .30 cal (7.62 mm) machine guns.
+These aircraft were based in Abdulrachman Saleh Air Force Base in Malang, East Java.

+In October 1976, three OV-10F were deployed to the Penfui Airport in West Timor, starting its vital career in the invasion of East Timor and ensuing COIN operations.
+During the operations in East Timor, the OV-10F flight were given the callsign "Kampret" (microbat).
+Starting in February 1977, up to six OV-10F were based at Dili Airport, with Baucau Airport serving as frontline airbase.
+During its initial years, the Indonesian Air Force modified the aircraft bomb racks to carry Soviet-made bombs and rockets as a stopgap measure, as U.S.-supplied bombs would only be received in early 1980.
+During its 23 years of operation in East Timor, two OV-10F were lost in non-combat accidents, with two went missing and one killed.

+In 1977, the OV-10Fs were used during the aerial bombardments of Amungme villages near Freeport-McMoRan area of operations, West Papua, in response to OPM attacks on the mining company facilities, and of Dani villages in Baliem Valley, also in West Papua, in response to rebellion against enforced participation in the Indonesian general election.

+At the start of the 2003–2004 Indonesian offensive in Aceh on 19–20 May 2003, the OV-10Fs were providing air support for airborne landings in Banda Aceh and Takengon.

+The Indonesian Air Force grounded their OV-10Fs following a fatal accident on 23 July 2007.
+They were replaced by Embraer Super Tucanos in 2012.